Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 History

-The Department of History at Rhodes has a national reputation for preparing students to think critically about the historical forces that have shaped the world’s civilizations and cultures, to see the links between the past and the present, to become clear and effective writers and speakers, and to apply their knowledge as thoughtful citizens of the world.
+The Department of History at Rhodes has a national reputation for preparing students to think critically about the historical forces that have shaped the world’s civilizations and cultures, see the links between the past and the present, become clear and effective writers and speakers, and to apply their knowledge as thoughtful citizens of the world.
 A wide range of course offerings, internships, fellowships, and research opportunities empower students to prepare for success in any career path which they choose and to find their place within the ongoing human story.

 History Course Numbering

 History 400-level courses.
 These courses focus on specific topics or time periods, while paying significant attention to historiography.
 Students are required to complete a substantive research paper in which they engage substantially with primary sources.
-Sophomore standing is required for these courses.
 Sophomore standing is required for these courses, unless otherwise noted.

 Printed from: https://catalog.rhodes.edu/programs-study/history